 Avoid losing your life story by employing two or more backup systems for the pictures once these are organized.
-The most common backup systems for photos are external hard drives and the Cloud.
+The most common photo backup systems are external hard drives and the Cloud.

+Yes!
 Once the process is complete, you can discard the prints.
 When you digitize your print pictures and toss originals, you recover all the space these take.
-You can let prints photos go by sending some to others appearing in the images, friends, or family members with interest in them.
+You can let printed photos go by sending some to others appearing in the images, such as friends or family members with an interest in them.

 Okay, this is the Organizer speaking.
-Experts in the field of photo preservation and photo organization will tell you about the many ways in which you can (and should) preserve your print pictures as well.
+Experts in photo preservation and photo organization will tell you how you can (and should) preserve your print pictures.
 Their information is extensive.
-I will limit myself to say that if you wish to keep your print pictures consider two things:
+I will limit myself to saying that if you wish to keep your print pictures, consider two things: